+Validation of Inclusion Criteria

-With respect to baseline characteristics, our study that patients with HDEF are more likely to be female.
+Of the 3,114 ICU admissions with echo reports, 2,481 patients met criteria after exclusion of 635 patients for depressed EF and 28 patients for known chronic HDEF.
+With respect to baseline characteristics, our study found that patients with HDEF are more likely to be female.
 Those with HDEF also were more likely to have associated ICD9 codes for CHF, hypertension, and cancer.
+HDEF patients as a cohort were slightly more acutely ill based on SAPS-I score, white blood cell count, and lactate measurements, although the lab values were of similar clinical significance (Table 1).
+HDEF patients more frequently required intravenous fluids, vasopressors and mechanical ventilation (Table 1).

+Study Outcome Analysis

-HDEF patients as a cohort were slightly more acutely ill based on SAPS-I score, white blood cell count, and lactate measurements.
-HDEF patients more frequently required intravenous fluids, vasopressors and mechanical ventilationatients with HDEF had statistically significant increased 28 day mortality when compared to patients with normal EFThese patients also had increased mortality in-hospital and at one year. multivariate analysis supported our finding of increased 28 day mortality in patients with HDEF after controlling for age, gender, disease severity (by SAPS-I score) comorbidities (by Elixhauser score)On subgroup analysis, patients with sepsis had a higher incidence of acute HDEF when compared to nonseptic patients of acute HDEFd not show increase in mortality, but may be underpowered given decreased sample size of confirmed acute HDEF.
+Our primary outcome was 28-day mortality for patients who presented with HDEF versus patients with normal EF.
+When looking at the unadjusted data, it was apparent that patients with HDEF had a statistically significant increased 28-day mortality when compared to patients with normal EF.
+These patients also had increased mortality in-hospital and at one year.
+In order to minimize confounding variables we performed a multivariate analysis, which supported our finding of an increased 28-day mortality in patients with HDEF after controlling for age, gender, disease severity (by SAPS-I score), comorbidities (by Elixhauser score), and vasopressor use (OR 1.4743; 95% CI 1.0642-2.0240; P = 0.0178)

+Subgroup Examination of Study Outcome

+On subgroup analysis, patients with sepsis had a higher incidence of acute HDEF when compared to non-septic patients (11.2% vs. 8.7%, P < 0.05 in Table 4).

+When looking at subgroup analysis of acute HDEF, we did not show increase in mortality, but may be underpowered given decreased sample size of confirmed acute HDEF (N = 69).
 Unpublished data analysis of documented acute HDEF also had increased association with hypertension and CHF in addition to valvular disease and arrhythmias.
-The sample size was too small to show the association with cancer, although the trend was very suggestive with 9.2% of acute HDEF having cancer diagnosis compared to 4.4% in the normal EF group.Discussion:
+The sample size was too small to show the association with cancer, although the trend was very suggestive with 7.25% of acute HDEF having cancer diagnosis compared to 4.4% in the normal EF group.

+A histogram of vasopressor use was constructed for all patients on vasopressors within 24 hours prior to the TTE.
+Overall, the distributions of eight different vasopressor types were similar.
+Norepinephrine, phenylephrine and dopamine were the most commonly used vasopressors respectively in each group.
+The only statistically significant difference noted was an increase in epinephrine and milrinone use in the HDEF group.
+This cumulative difference was clinically small with only 6.0% in the HDEF group receiving one of these two uncommon agents compared to 1.2% in the normal EF group.
+Overall, similar types of vasopressors were administered.
+The HDEF group was more likely to receive vasopressors, which was adjusted for in our multivariate analysis as above.

+Discussion: